Sea Turtle Camp Hawaii

 Overview

-Come join in the aloha spirit while learning about Hawaiian sea turtles and other marine life in a tropical paradise.
+Come join in the aloha spirit while learning about Hawaiian culture, sea turtles and other marine life in a tropical paradise.
 With both state and federal protection, the population of green sea turtles (known locally as honu) appears to be on the rebound, giving you numerous opportunities to learn about them and their habits on land and in the water.
-Sea Turtle Campers shadow marine biologists behind the scenes and participate in research and educational projects at Sea Life Park.
+Sea Turtle Campers will learn about Hawaiian conservation efforts from marine biologists at Sea Life Park.
 Sea Life Park is dedicated to marine conservation, preservation, and education about beautiful fish, seabirds, mammals, invertebrates, reptiles, and all other animals that make their home in our marine environment.
-Students will get to work with the Hawaii Institute of Marine Biology’s Education Program to learn real hands-on research techniques from marine biologists.
-Students will then get to learn about invasive species and about the current research being conducted in Kane’ohe Bay.
+Students learn about local ecosystems, invasive species, and ongoing conservation research.

 • Learn about real scientific research from marine biologists